 When you open your summary by saying you are a "Detail-oriented account manager" or a "Metrics-driven marketing manager," recruiters will have a good idea of who you are and your suitability for a particular role.

-Use active language and quantifiable examples of your achievements to stand out from other applicants.
+Use action verbs and quantifiable examples of your achievements to stand out from other applicants.
 Strong writing is an important part of showcasing your qualifications.

 Try to identify your key strengths, relevant achievements, and any important projects that you have led.
 These can be used to demonstrate your skills and abilities using active language.
 Describe your most impressive accomplishments and highlight your competence.